universal-ctags/ctags/docs/man/ctags.1.rst

 which are generated for each, see the ``--list-languages`` and ``--list-kinds-full`` options.

-This man page describes **Universal-ctags**, an implementation of ctags derived from **Exuberant-ctags**.
-The major incompatible changes between Universal-ctags and Exuberant-ctags are enumerated in :ref:`ctags-incompatibilities(7) <ctags-incompatibilities(7)>`.
+This man page describes **Universal Ctags**, an implementation of ctags derived from **Exuberant-ctags**.
+The major incompatible changes between Universal Ctags and Exuberant-ctags are enumerated in :ref:`ctags-incompatibilities(7) <ctags-incompatibilities(7)>`.

 One of the advantages of Exuberant-ctags is that it allows a user to define a new parser from the command line.
-Extending this capability is one of the major features of Universal-ctags. :ref:`ctags-optlib(7) <ctags-optlib(7)>` describes how the capability is extended.
+Extending this capability is one of the major features of Universal Ctags. :ref:`ctags-optlib(7) <ctags-optlib(7)>` describes how the capability is extended.

 Newly introduced experimental features are not explained here.
 If you